syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 ## Word to EPUB

 Essential DocIO supports to convert the Word document into EPUB v2.0.
-It only supports in Windows Forms, WPF, ASP.NET Web and MVC platforms.
+It only supports in Windows Forms,UWP,WPF, ASP.NET Web and MVC platforms.
 The following elements are supported in Word to EPUB conversion.

 * Text and Paragraph Formatting
 * Lists